AdamKoziorz/adamkoziorz.github.io/content/blogs/about.md

 ### Adam.Music()
-My taste in music is pretty strange, with my two favourite music genres are bass music (dubstep, electro, house, etc.) and synthwave.
+My taste in music is pretty strange, with my two favourite music genres being bass music (dubstep, electro, house, etc.) and synthwave.
 I also listen to dozens of other genres like classical, ambient, and lofi.

 Here are some of my current favourites tracks: